Have you sometimes had a scary thought flash through your mind?

 Intrusive thought itself is not harming or concerning.
 Most of us would not dwell on these thoughts.

 However, many of us would overly pay attention to these thoughts, worrying about the significance of these thoughts.
-Sometimes it could affect our lives so much that we lost track of the reality, deeply stressed from these thoughts, leading to OCD or depression.
+Sometimes it could affect our lives so much that we lost track of reality.
+Getting all stressed from these thoughts leads to OCD or depression.

 Are Intrusive Thoughts Dangerous?
 Are These Thoughts Real?
 What If I Act On My Thoughts?